EsupPortail/esup-cas-tokenmanager/README.md

 ### Cas Token Manager configuration

-Documentation is accessible there : `http://www.esup-portail.org/display/ESPADHERENT/Addon+%3A+Gestionnaire+de+token` (This is still a work in progress documentation, but as soon as it's finished it will be open to everyone).
+Documentation is accessible there : [Esup Portail Documentation](http://www.esup-portail.org/display/ESPADHERENT/Addon+%3A+Gestionnaire+de+token) (This is still a work in progress documentation, but as soon as it's finished it will be open to everyone).

 ### Warning